mclevey/CV/cv_mclevey.md

 ## Invited Research Talks

+\ind December 2019.
+John McLevey.
+"Democracies in Crisis?
+Online Deception, Disinformation, and Political Polarization."
+Invited talk in the York University Science and Technology Studies Seminar Series.

 \ind Nov 15, 2017 "Gender discrimination in open source software development: findings from a large-scale field study."
 Guest lecture in Gender Equity course in Knowledge Integration, University of Waterloo.

 \ind Nov 13, 2017.
 "A Primer on Computational Sociology."
 Guest lecture in Sociology Theory grad seminar, Sociology \& Legal Studies, University of Waterloo.

 \ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
 Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University

 \ind May 2017, Panelist on "SSHRC's new data management policies: what do they mean for your knowledge making practices?" at the 2017 Canadian Sociological Association meetings, Ryerson University.

 \ind Oct 28, 2016, "Open Science and the Uncertain Future of University-Industry Partnerships in Biomedical Research and Development."
 Environment Seminar Series: Open Data, Open Science.
 Faculty of Environment, University of Waterloo.

 \ind Dec 2, 2014 "Collaborating On-Line: An Analysis of Communication Networks for Linux Kernel Developers."
 [Waterloo Institute for Complexity and Innovation](http://wici.ca/) Speaker Series, University of Waterloo.